 As with all modern Takahashis, the lens was made by Canon/Optron.
 Optical quality is very high, as we will see, in keeping with the idea that the FC-50 was intended as a small scope for a well-endowed wallet.

 The lens is an F8 Steinheil fluorite doublet with foil spacers, typical of the FC series, that places the fluorite crown element in a protected position at the back.
 The focal length is 400mm, making the FC-50 exactly F8, unlike the FC-60 which is slightly slower at F8.1 to keep the focal length to a nice round 500mm.

 Unlike the recently rebooted Steinheil FC-100 and FC-76, though, here the fluorite element is uncoated due to technological limitations thirty years ago.
-The front element is fully multi-coated, confirmed by the ‘MC’ engraved into the lens ring (I believe that some early examples may not be).
+The front element is fully multi-coated, confirmed by the ‘MC’ engraved into the lens ring.

 The glass and fluorite sit in a proper cell with three pairs of push-pull collimation screws, just like an old FC-125 and unlike the FC-60 or FS-60C.

 It is worth mentioning the only other 50mm F8 fluorite doublet I am aware of: Borg’s 50FL (you can find a review on this site).
 Both were made by Optron and feature the same specs, but the Borg has a different design: it’s a front-surface fluorite doublet in a non-adjustable cell with all elements multi-coated and a larger air gap - see below.
 Despite expectations (and being 25 years more recent), the Borg lens I sampled wasn’t as high quality as the FC-50, but that could have been individual variation.

 FC-50 Objective has a cell with collimation screws, unlike the FC-65 and FC-60.
 Note that ‘MC’ means ‘multi coated’.